mtheggi/Advanced-Database-Labs/Readme.md

 ### Lab 3: NoSQL - MongoDB Lab

 Lab 3 introduces NoSQL databases, with a focus on MongoDB.
-The [./lab3](./lab3) directory contains code and documentation for working with MongoDB.

 #### Features:
 - Connection setup and basic CRUD operations in MongoDB.